feedhenry/mobile-security/projects/client-certificate-authentication/keycloak/README.md

 * If you have an email account on the device, just email the CA file and the p12 file as attachments to the device.
 You can open them on the device, and you will be prompted to install them.
 * Otherwise, you can copy the CA file and p12 to a SD card, and insert it into the device.
 On the device, click on `Settings -> Search`, type in certificate.
 You should see there is an option to `Install from SD card`.
 Use the option to install the certs.

+### On an iOS Simulator

+* Start the iOS simlator and then drag and drop the certificate file and user certificates onto the simulator.
+The simulator will download the files and prompt you to confirm installation.
+* After the root cert is installed, go to "Settings -> General -> About -> Certificate Trust Settings" and enable the newly installed CA cert.

+### On an iOS Device

+* Send the certificates & p12 files as email attachments, or use services like Google Drive or Dropbox to sync the files on the device.
+Install them on the device.
+* After the root cert is installed, go to "Settings -> General -> About -> Certificate Trust Settings" and enable the newly installed CA cert.

 ## Step 5: Verify you can access the Keycloak server from the emulator